Fall Tasks and Tips

 - Sow spinach and leaf lettuce for fall harvest.
 Cover with row covers to hasten their growth.
 Apply a water soluble fertilizer to fall crops about a week after sowing.

 - Plant garlic about 6 weeks before the ground freezes, generally by the end of October.

 - Research has shown yarrow and comfrey to be very high in overwintering beneficial wasps underneath the plant’s leaves.
 Leave some of these herbs.

-- Also pull some of your last broccoli or other cole crops and set along compost piles until May for overwintering habitat of beneficial insects.
+- Also, pull some of your last broccoli or other cole crops and set alongside compost piles until May to create overwintering habitat for beneficial insects.
 Compost next May.

 - Bare ground attracts weed seeds so plant a cover crop of winter rye to till in come spring.
 It will handle temperatures as low as -30 degrees F.

 Trees & Shrubs can still be planted as long as the soil can be dug—into November!

 - Before you buy, plan your plantings well considering average moisture, light, wind, and hazards (like driveways, salt trucks, snow piles).

 - Don’t lose young shrubs or trees to rabbits and voles!
 On a warm fall day, install protective 1/4” mesh cylinders around trunks of young woody shrubs and trees so the mesh is at least 3 inches away from the trunk, about 1 inch into the mulch/soil, and 2 to 3 feet high.
 These small fences will prevent rabbits and voles from chewing the tender bark under the cover of snow.
 A simple trick is to measure out the mesh, cut with wire snips, wrap around the plant, and use plastic zip ties to hold cylinders together.
 Just snip the zip ties off in spring to store and you can re-use the barriers for a few years.

 Other things to consider with trees and shrubs: